 This has three consequences:

 - The required computation time increases.
 This is of greatest significance for the exhaustive search option.
-Exhaustive search works best with small numbers of attributes
+Exhaustive search works best with small numbers of attributes. or, when the model size is pre-specified in advance to be relatively small.

 - When there are many attributes relative to cases it is likely that there will be more than one good performing predictive model and in some cases it will not be possible to choose between them simply on the basis of their performance measures.
 However, subsequent within-case analyses may provide a basis for choosing between these.